Does Contraception Lead to Abortion?

 The first group either sees no connection between the two practices, or takes a “no official position” stance on contraception in order to avoid controversy or to focus attention solely on abortion.
 But more and more pro-life groups and individuals have seen their many connections and realize that, as long as contraception is widely available and the underlying anti-life mentality reigns, the practice of abortion will never end.

-Regardless of what one thinks about the links between abortion and contraception, they should consider the following, and perhaps reflect on the relevance of contraception to their own lives.
+Regardless of what a person thinks about the links between abortion and contraception, he should consider the following, and perhaps reflect on the relevance of contraception to his own life.

 The Sequential Connection

-In Western nations, pro‑abortion groups work for school‑based birth control clinics and comprehensive sex education programs that include training children in the use of contraceptives.
-Alan Guttmacher revealed one of the primary purposes of value‑free sex education when he admitted that “The only avenue the International Planned Parenthood Federation and its allies could travel to win the battle for abortion on demand is through sex education.”
+In Western nations, pro-abortion groups work for school-based birth control clinics and comprehensive sex education programs that include training children in the use of contraceptives.
+Alan Guttmacher revealed one of the primary purposes of value-free sex education when he admitted, “The only avenue the International Planned Parenthood Federation and its allies could travel to win the battle for abortion on demand is through sex education.”2

 The ultimate objective of the population controllers is to legalize abortion worldwide.
 NSSM-200, written in 1974, has not been amended and thus continues to represent official United States population control policy.
-It says that “No country has reduced its population growth without resorting to abortion.”
+It says, “No country has reduced its population growth without resorting to abortion.”3

 Pro-abortionists, population controllers, “family planners” and sex educators all over the world falsely claim as part of their propaganda campaigns that as contraceptive and abortifacient use increases, “unwanted pregnancies” and both illegal and legal abortions will decrease.
 At first glance, this allegation seems logical.
 After all, authentic (non-abortifacient) contraception is designed to stop conceptions and, if more conceptions are prevented, fewer abortions will occur.